thomascong121/IDH_Classification/README.md

 Testing
 ====
-For testing the model, simply use the '--testing' flag in the `run.sh` file.
+For testing the model, simply use the `--testing` flag in the `run.sh` file.